Skip to content

 Iran is consistently recognized as one of the worst countries in the world for Christians to live.
 Christians in Iran face serious persecution.

 While Christians are officially recognized by the government as a religious minority and permitted to worship, their churches are closely monitored and their rights are heavily restricted.
-Disturbing Bibles in the local language of Farsi is illegal, as is any kind of proselytization.
+Distributing Bibles in the local language of Farsi is illegal, as is any kind of proselytization.

 Human rights groups say the government has a history of arresting or executing religious minorities and protestors, charging them with offenses including blasphemy, “enmity against God,” ani-regime propaganda, or violating the country’s strict Islamic dress code.